-&lt;sup>6Once computing the ratio $P_t/\bar{P}t$ where $\bar{P}t$ corresponds to the mean of prices preceding the moment t, the relative strength trading rule consists in buying the asset if the ratio is bigger than a particular value and selling it when the ratio reaches a specific threshold.
+1 Once computing the ratio P_t/\bar{P}t where \bar{P}t corresponds to the mean of prices preceding the moment t, the relative strength trading rule consists in buying the asset if the ratio is bigger than a particular value and selling it when the ratio reaches a specific threshold.

-&lt;sup>7This strategy consists in buying the asset at the beginning of a certain period and keeping it until the end.
+$^{^2}$ This strategy consists in buying the asset at the beginning of a certain period and keeping it until the end.

-&lt;sup>8This chart pattern is defined in Section 3.2.
+3 This chart pattern is defined in Section 3.2.

-same conclusion regarding the non profitability of the trading rules related to chart patterns.
+agents who adopt this kind of technical pattern in their strategy must be qualified as noise traders because they generate important order flow and their trading is unprofitable.
+Dempster and Jones (1998a) and Chang and Osler (1999) obtain the same conclusion regarding the non profitability of the trading rules related to chart patterns.
 In contrast, Lo, Mamaysky, and Wang (2000) show that the informational content of chart patterns affects significantly future stock returns.